superstreamlabs/memphis/README.md

 Memphis(dev) enables devs to achieve all other message brokers' benefits in a fraction of the time.<br>

-Focusing on automatic optimization, schema management, inline processing and troubleshooting abilities.
+Focusing on automatic optimization, schema management, stream processing and troubleshooting abilities.
 All under the same hood.
 Utilizing NATS core.

 ## 📸 Screenshots